-Join Mike Rankin for an in-depth discussion in this video Understanding multistate objects, part of InDesign CC: Interactive Document Fundamentals (2014).
+Join Mike Rankin for an in-depth discussion in this video Understanding multistate objects, part of InDesign CC 2014: Interactive Documents.

 One of the most popular elements in any kind of interactive document is a slide show.
 Slide shows can engage users with simple, highly visual content, and they solve a fundamental design problem of how to fit a bunch of large images into one space when otherwise you'd have to reduce the size of the images, or spread them out over several pages.
 In many cases the tool of choice for creating slide shows is a multi-state object.
 So let's see how they work.
 This document contains some pieces from an artist's portfolio, images of paintings and related captions.